thi-ng/umbrella/CONTRIBUTING.md

-The wiki of this repo is still pretty barebones, however adding some gallery, FAQs, tutorials, best practice tips, feature ideas/roadmaps and a collection of links to blog posts, 3rd party examples etc. is planned.
+The wiki of this repo is still pretty barebones, however adding some gallery, FAQs, tutorials, best practice tips, feature ideas/roadmaps and a collection of links to blog posts, 3rd party examples, etc. is planned.
 If you have anything to contribute (or have already done so elsewhere), please do get in touch.

 ### Small, standalone examples in the repo